AndreCostaaa/gaps-scraper/README.md

 # Gaps Scraper

-This is a python webscraping project that scrapes Gaps @ HEIG-VD.
+This is a python (selenium) webscraping project that scrapes Gaps @ HEIG-VD.

 It currently fetches grades and schedule changes.
 It uses e-mail notifications to notify the user.